What: Audi 5000 CS quattro ‘Talladega’

 Body Style(s): 4-door sedan

-Drivetrain Configuration: longitudinal front engine, all-wheel drive
+Drivetrain Configuration: Longitudinal front engine, all-wheel drive

-Power: Approx. 650 hp at high RPM (boosted from standard)
+Power: Approx. 650 hp

-Torque:
+Torque: Unknown

 Transmission(s): 5-speed manual